gbs4ever/chatapp/Readme.md

-This is a basic chat app using Node.js and sockets
+This is a basic chat app using Node.js and sockets to be added to a bigger app
 ## Prerequisites
 * Node.js
 * [Yarn](https://yarnpkg.com/en/)